dsebastien/regForm/backend/README.md

 Steps:
 When the back-end receives a registration confirmation request (confirm_registration call)
+* ensures that the required uuid parameter has been provided
+  * if not: error 400
-* validates the provided parameters
+* validates the provided parameter (uuid)
-* sanitizes the provided parameters
+* sanitizes the provided parameter (uuid)

+TODO continue

 * checks if a registration with that uuid exists
   * if not, return 4xx
 * checks if already confirmed